oroinc/documentation/user_guide/channel_guide.rst

   :header: "**Name**", "**Description**"
   :widths: 10, 30

-  "**Web Customer**","Represents on Magento user who has performed the sales.

-  - Mandatory entity (Every Channel instance of Web Type must contain it)

-  - Contains relevant personal data and payment details, sales values and communications"

   "**Cart**","Represent one |WT02|_ in Magento.

   Is added to the entities of a Web Type channel by default but may be removed"